CHEUNG CHAU

 Tung Wan Beach

-The famous Cheung Chau Bun Festival takes place every year in late April or early May and its focal point is the colourfully decorated Pak Tai Temple, named after the god of the same name, being the “protector of fishermen”, “guardian of peace” and “military protector”.
-During the eight day festival the island becomes very crowded with local and overseas visitors.
-The highlight of the festival is the climbing of the tall bamboo bun towers, a tradition only recently resurrected.
+The famous Cheung Chau Bun Carnival* takes place every year in late April or early May and its focal point is the colourfully decorated Pak Tai Temple, named after the god of the same name, being the “protector of fishermen”, “guardian of peace” and “military protector”.
+The highlights of the festival are the Piu Sik (Floating Colours) Parade, featuring "floating children" and the finals of the Bun Scrambling Competition which involves the climbing of the tall bamboo bun towers, a tradition only recently resurrected.
+These events take place on the 8th day of the fourth moon in the lunar calendar but special events also take place island in the preceeding two or three weeks and the island can become very crowded with both local and overseas visitors.
 The temple is located north of the ferry pier.
 To get there walk along the harbour side northwards from the pier until reaching a floodlit sports ground with all weather football pitch.
 The temple is visible behind this sports ground.
+During 2011 the Bun Festival become one of four cultural events in Hong Kong to be placed China's national list of intangible cultural heritage.
+For details see CHEUNG CHAU BUN FESTIVAL

 Pak Tai Temple, focal point of the Cheung Chau Bun Festival